LifeBogger presents the Full Story of a Football Genius best known by the Nickname; ” The Bosnian Diamond”.

-Edin Dzeko was born on the 17th day of March 1986 in Sarajevo, Bosnia and Herzegovina.
-He was born to his mother, Belma Džeko and father, Midhat Džeko.
+For Biography starters, Bosnia Football Legend, Edin Dzeko, was born on the 17th day of March 1986 in Sarajevo, Bosnia and Herzegovina.
+He was born to his mother, Belma Džeko, and his father, Midhat Džeko.

 In February 2016, he became a father of a girl named Una.
 His second child, a boy named Dani, was born in September 2017.

 Dzeko stated that his family was always supportive throughout his career, especially his father, who took him to training sessions while he was at Željezničar.